cybertraining-dsc/sp21-599-354/project/index.md

 ## 2. Pre-Processing The Data

 The plant dataset [^1] has three sets of image options to choose from.
-The first is a large image of a tray with multiple plants of the same species.
+The first has large images of trays with multiple plants of the same species, the second has cropped images of individual seedings from the larger picture (non-segmented), while the third is both cropped, and has the background replaced with black pixels such that only the leaves remain in the picture (segmented).
+To train the data, the segmented data is used.
+This is because it is important for the AI to train such that it detects patterns only for the most important features of the image.
+If the AI were to train on the images in the background, it might learn features of the sand or border instead of the leaves.

 ![Figure 1](https://github.com/cybertraining-dsc/sp21-599-354/raw/main/project/images/large_weeds.jpg)